SunnyX9/SunnyX9.github.io/README.md

 # About

-I am Sanni Kuikka, a PhD student at Stockholm University, Department of Sociology, Demography Unit.
+I am a PhD student at Stockholm University, Department of Sociology, Demography Unit.

+I work with questions of social inequality, data from population registers, and machine learning algorithms, and make them science.